tvarovski/MMBIR-Utils/README.md

 bash Mambaforge-Linux-x86_64.sh

 ```
-log out and log back in.
+Next, log out and log back in.
 Check installation with:

 ```bash
 which conda